Bryan Bardin

 Pleasantville, NY

-Conceived and led the production of a two-performance worship service built around the themes and music of Les Misérables — a creative worship experience blending theatrical performance, set design, and liturgy.
+Conceived and led a two-performance worship service built around the music and themes of Les Misérables.
+The production combined theatrical staging, set design, and liturgy.
 Managed a production team of approximately 10 adult volunteers and a youth cast and crew of 25–30.

-• Led set design, audio/visual production, and talent coordination across both performances
+• Led set design, A/V production, and talent coordination across both performances.

-• Co-drafted the script and order of worship, weaving the musical's themes of grace, justice, and redemption into the liturgical framework of a PC(USA) service
+• Co-drafted the script and order of worship, working the musical's themes of grace, justice, and redemption into a PC(USA) service.

-• Directed rehearsals and managed the integration of youth performers — many with no prior stage experience — into a cohesive production
+• Directed rehearsals and brought youth performers — many with no prior stage experience — into the production.

 B.S.
 Psychology